 Artist biography

-Phoenix’s sensibilities regarding how he perceives rather than what he perceives teamed with his view that the camera is just the vehicle for capturing the mechanics of those perceptions ensures his art, whether image or object, expresses the intangible purity of a moment.
+Phoenix’s focus on how he perceives, rather than what he perceives, and his view of the camera as a tool for capturing these perceptions, ensures his art expresses the intangible essence of a moment.

 Close